bookofproofs/bookofproofs.github.io/_sources/history/19th-century/pasch.md

 title: Pasch, Moritz
 born: 1843
 died: 1930
-keywords: Moritz Pasch, Euclid, Pasch Axiom, Jordan Curve, Pasch Limit Theorem, Non-Euclidean, Geometric Group
+keywords: moritz pasch,pasch
-description: Moritz Paschwas a German mathematician who developed foundational geometry concepts and a non-Euclidean definition of a line.
-He also pioneered a geometric group and formulated the Pasch Limit Theorem.
+description: Moritz Pasch was a German mathematician who worked on the foundations of geometry.
+He found a number of assumptions in Euclid that nobody had noticed before.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---